 BSN Accelerated Second Degree Program

 A Bachelor of Science in Nursing is quickly becoming the standard for nurses everywhere.
 But what if you didn’t earn a BSN while in college?
 Our Bachelor’s of Science in Nursing with an accelerated second-degree track gives you the opportunity to transfer credits from your existing bachelor’s degree and take the nursing courses you need to earn a BSN in just over one year.
+Applications for this program are due August 1 of each year and classes begin the following January.
 Whether you’re looking to advance your current nursing career or make a career change into nursing, this program puts you a step ahead.

 At a Glance